1. Children learn best in a positive, well-organized, stimulating classroom, school and home environment.

 For severe and/or recurring discipline, parents/guardians will be expected to be involved in helping the students improve/correct his/her behavior.
 Once assistance is requested from an administrator, the child may serve time in the school office.

 During the 2009-2010 school year, Weatherbee Elementary incorporated the CHAMPs Program into the daily guidelines of student expectations school-wide.
-We will continue with the use of CHAMPs for the 2011-2012 school year as it has proven to increase focus and therefore achievement.
+We continue using the program today as it has proven to increase focus and therefore achievement.

 Each letter serves as a reminder to students of the type of behavior that should be seen in any given situation so that maximum learning as well as a safe and caring environment will be displayed.
 Please review these basic CHAMPs expectations with your child as we move through the school year in order to ensure the greatest learning experience for your child.